Environmental issues in Puget Sound: Copper and quillback rockfish

 There was a spawning decline for copper and quillback rockfish of close to 75% between 1970 and 1999; more recent data shows a continued decline.
 Many rockfish species which are popular to harvest in the area are showing large population decreases, while less popular species are showing signs of increased population.

 Pacific herring

-The Puget Sound has 19 Pacific herring stocks; the populations from all have decreased since 2002.
+Puget Sound has 19 Pacific herring stocks; the populations from all have decreased since 2002.
 The largest decreases are found in the north Puget Sound area; where stocks dropped form roughly 12,000 tons of spawning biomass to 4,000 tons in 2004.
 The Cherry Point stock had particularly large decreases.

 Harbor porpoise

-The harbor porpoise was once very abundant in the Puget Sound.
+The harbor porpoise was once very abundant in Puget Sound.
 However, its population declined to the point that it was rarely seen in the 1970s and 1980s.
 Its population has increased somewhat and it can now be seen in localized areas.